shengqh/rsse/README.md

 * Native library

-GTK+ is required to display the graphic interface.
+GTK+ library is required to display the graphic interface.

 For linux system, the GTK+ usually has been already installed.